bThink-BGU/BPjs/docs/source/index.rst

 .. _available on GitHub: https://github.com/bThink-BGU/BPjs

-Here you can learn about :doc:`writing <write-bpjs>` and :doc:`executing <execute-bpjs>` BPjs programs, embedding BPjs programs in larger Java systems (or any JVM-based systems, really), and extending and modifying BPjs' behavior.
-If you are new to Behavioral Programming (that's alright, it's a fairly new concept), you're invited to read our quick intro.
+Here you can learn about :doc:`writing <write-bpjs>` and :doc:`executing <execute-bpjs>` BPjs programs, :doc:`embedding <embed-bpjs>` BPjs programs in larger Java systems (or any JVM-based systems, really), and extending and modifying BPjs' behavior.

+.. tip:: If you are new to Behavioral Programming (that's alright, it's a fairly new concept), you're invited to read our quick intro.

 .. note:: Model checking for behavioral programs is coming soon!

 .. todo:: short theory page about BP.

-.. todo:: guide for writing BPjs code.

 .. todo:: guide for embedding BPjs in an application.